gh-cli-for-education/gh-education/docs/src/practicas/egg-oop-parser.md

 **The decision of overloading the meaning of the property access for functions will have consequences during the interpretation phase**.

-In this case the idea to justify it is that
+In this case the idea behind the proposal is that

 **Any potential argument of a function can be viewed as a property of such function whose value is the function curried for that argument**